Foreign Affairs & National Security

 The five bills introduced by Neguse aim to address potential threats posed by climate crisis impacts

 Washington D.C.—Today, Congressman Joe Neguse, who serves as Vice-Chair of the House Immigration Subcommittee, and Congresswoman Ilhan Omar sent a letter to the Biden Administration urging establishment of Temporary Protected Status (TPS) for multiple African countries experiencing humanitarian crises.
+The letter urges TPS status be offered to individuals from Ethiopia, Mauritania and Cameroon, as previously requested by Amnesty International and other organizations in August of 2021.

 Washington D.C. – Following President Donald Trump’s remarks concerning Egypt “blowing up” the Ethiopian Renaissance Dam project, Congressman Neguse has this statement: